Landing pages are the most important part of a Google Ads campaign and it's also the most neglected.

 4. Outline the benefits of your offer

-Must landing pages give free quote as an offer but they all failed to tell what that offer will do for their potential customers.
+Must landing pages give free quote or free consultation as an offer but they all failed to tell what that offer will do for their potential customers.

 Why you should outline the benefit of your offer